Tricore-Solutions/FGAWeb/frontend/src/styles/guides/COMPONENTS.md

 - **Variants** (Responsive):
   - **White**: White background (default) - Shows menu button on mobile (< 900px), navigation links on desktop (≥ 900px)
   - **Menu**: Hamburger icon (24px) with "MENU" text on all screen sizes, same styling as white variant
+  - **Hero**: On the home route (`/`), navbar starts transparent over the hero section and transitions to a solid white background after scrolling about 200px; on all other routes, it behaves like the white variant
 - **Navigation Links**: `gap-3` (12px) between navigation links
 - **Link Typography**: `font-heading` (Poppins), `font-bold` (700 weight), `uppercase` text transform
 - **Active Link**: Gulf Stream background (#80b3b4) with white text, rounded corners (`rounded-lg`), padding (`px-4 py-2`)